kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

   }
 ```

-  The `siteName` appears by standard in the title of all your pages, separated from the specific page title by a hyphen.
+  The `siteName` will be appended to the title of your pages by default, separated from the page title by a hyphen.
 In the about page, for example, the title would be: _About - My Blog_.

   This pattern is controlled by other property, `titleTemplate`.
 Its default value is written as `%s - <siteName>`, where `%s` is the specific page title.
 But you can overwrite it as you wish: